Phishing Vs Vishing – The Key Differences Explained

 Employee Training and Education

-Organizations should give their team the knowledge they need to identify and avoid phishing and vishing attacks and the appropriate training.
+Organizations should give their team the knowledge to identify and avoid phishing and vishing attacks and the appropriate training.

 Users should install reputable antivirus and safety programs, such as anti-phishing and anti-malware software, to recognize and thwart potential threats.